More than half of American adults carry credit card debt from month to month, and most can’t handle their overall debt load.

 Can You Buy a Home After Debt Settlement?

-Lowering your debt can make a huge difference when you’re ready to apply for a mortgage.
+Lowering your debt can make a huge difference when you’re ready to apply for a mortgage (what is a mortgage?).

 It’s probably been a difficult journey getting debt relief, and like any time after you’ve completed a challenge, you want to reward yourself.
 If that means venturing into homeownership, go for it!
 Becoming a homeowner is part of the American Dream.